DavidSmolinski/portfolio/C++/sort_and_search/README.md

 ## **sort_search.cpp by David Smolinski**

-I did not invent the sort and search algorithms used here.
-I modified them for

 What this adds to my portfolio:
 - c++ class and object
 - getter and setter